Bulletin #2325, Maine Farm Safety Program: Basic First Aid

 - Place the victim’s head in a downward position on the rescuer’s forearm with the head and neck stabilized.

-- With the heel of the rescuer’s hand, administer five rapid back blows between the victim’s shoulder blades.
+- With the heel of the rescuer’s hand, administer five rapid back blows on the back between the victim’s shoulder blades.

 - If the obstruction remains, turn the victim face up and rest on a firm surface.